 On the “Personal Information” page players will be asked to enter their:

-The SSN check is necessary so that the MI lottery can ensure player identities, and acts as a safeguard against malicious activity.
+The SSN check is necessary so that the MI state lottery can ensure player identities, and acts as a safeguard against malicious activity.
 Suffice it to say, the utmost precautions are taken to ensure that personal and financial information are protected.
 The same cannot be said about unregulated online lotteries.